The Pillage of Rome (The Play)

 LIVIANUS.

-After three days of looting and pillage, Alaric quickly left Rome and headed for southern Italy to continue his campaign of pillage, as he ravaged Campania, Lucania, and Calabria.
-Alaric the mighty king of the Visigoths died of illness at Consentia in late 410, several months after the sacking of Rome.
-According to the legend established, he was properly buried with his treasure by slaves in the bed of the Busento River.
-The slaves were then killed to hide its secret location.
-The Visigoths elected Ataulf, Alaric's brother-in-law, as their new king.
-Consequently, the Visigoths moved northward, heading for Gaul.
-Ataulf married Galla Placidia in 414, but he died one year later.
-The Visigoths established the Visigothic Kingdom in southwestern Gaul in 418, and they would go on to help the Western Roman Empire fight Attila the Hun at the Battle of the Catalaunian Fields in 451.
+After three days of looting and pillaging, Alaric quickly departed Rome and headed south, continuing his campaign through Campania, Lucania, and Calabria.
+Later that same year, Alaric, mighty King of the Visigoths, died of illness in Consentia.
+Legend tells that he was buried with his treasure beneath the Busento River, and the slaves who carried out the burial were slain to preserve the secret.
+Ataulf, his brother-in-law, was elected the new king.
+The Visigoths then moved north into Gaul.
+In 414, Ataulf married Galla Placidia, but he died a year later.
+By 418, the Visigoths had established the Visigothic Kingdom in southwestern Gaul.
+In 451, they would fight alongside the Western Roman Empire against Attila the Hun at the Battle of the Catalaunian Plains.